 From India, Mumbai

-You say that your company need these employees.
-It appears that they too know this and they have been taking the undue advantage of it.
+Dear Aariesrora, this is in addition to the views expressed by other learned members.
+You say that your company needs these employees.
+It appears that they too know this and have been taking undue advantage of it.
 However, sometimes the leadership of your company has to bite the bullet.
-You had been lenient with these seniors all along but this lenience cannot continue time immemorial.
-Customers expect flawless service and if it is not provided then the business is bound to suffer.
+You have been lenient with these seniors all along, but this lenience cannot continue indefinitely.
+Customers expect flawless service, and if it is not provided, then the business is bound to suffer.
 Has your MD calculated the cost of customer dissatisfaction vis-a-vis the cost of retention of these employees?
 I am sure the former outweighs the latter.

-Talk with MD and start thinking of arranging the replacement of these seniors.
-As you employ the new persons, make sure that these old seniors report to the new ones.
-Temporarily the MD should withdraw from the operations, however, from the backend he should support the new employees.
+Talk with the MD and start thinking of arranging the replacement of these seniors.
+As you employ new persons, make sure that these old seniors report to the new ones.
+Temporarily, the MD should withdraw from the operations; however, from the backend, he should support the new employees.
 When the right time comes, check out these old seniors.

 Thanks,